Mark6286/geojson_viewer/README.md

 ## Installation
 Download the zip folder.
 In QGIS plugins > manage and install plugins > install from zip > input the downloaded zip and install.

+## License
+This QGIS plugin is licensed under the GNU General Public License v2 (GPL-2.0).